xxfoundation/elixxir-registration/README.md

 # Time that the registration server waits before timing out while killing the round scheduling thread
 schedulingKillTimeout: 10s
+# Time the registration waits for rounds to close out and stop (optional)
+closeTimeout: 60s
 ```

 ### SchedulingConfig template: